Install Chef Workstation

 Windows will throw errors when path name lengths are too long.
 For this

-reason, it’s often helpful to use a very short top-level directory, much
+reason, it is often helpful to use a short top-level directory, much

 like what is done in UNIX and Linux.
 For example, Chef uses